gro-intelligence/api-client/docs-content-upgrade2/_sources/prerequisites/index.rst.txt

     b.
 Windows: Command Prompt / Powershell
     c.
 Linux: Command Line
 2. Experienced in Python
-3. Experienced with Jupyter notebooks
+3. Experienced with Jupyter notebooks (preferred)

 Software Packages
 =================

 The following software packages must be installed in the environment(s) that will be used to access the Gro API prior to trying to install the Gro API client package.
-See environment specific information for links related to the `installation of the prerequisite software packages <./software-packages-prereqs>`_, if they are not already available in the environment.
+See environment-specific instructions for installing `prerequisite software packages <./software-packages-prereqs>`_.

 1. Git
 2. Python